mrTooT/fedex-assignment/README.md

 This is my FedEX assignment, I really enjoyed the challenge.
 Especially the password validation with First + Last name, which took quite some effort.
-Lastly it was fun to tryout Angular's newest features like Signals and Standalone components in combination with NX
+Lastly it was fun to tryout Angular's newest features like Signals and Standalone components in combination with NX.

+Because I wanted to tryout [Nested CSS](https://www.w3.org/TR/css-nesting-1/) please use Chrome to visit the app.

 ## Installation